GenZmeY/KF2-StartWave/README.md

 # Build
 1. Install [Killing Floor 2](https://store.steampowered.com/app/232090/Killing_Floor_2/), Killing Floor 2 - SDK and [git for windows](https://git-scm.com/download/win);
-2. Open git-bash in the folder: `C:\Users\<USERNAME>\Documents\My Games\KillingFloor2\KFGame`
+2. open git-bash and go to any folder where you want to store sources:
+`cd <ANY_FOLDER_YOU_WANT>`
 3. Clone this repository and go to the source folder:
 `git clone https://github.com/GenZmeY/KF2-StartWave && cd KF2-StartWave`
-4. Run make.sh script:
-`./make.sh --compile`
+4. Download dependencies:
+`git submodule init && git submodule update`
+5. Compile:
+`./tools/builder -c`
 5. The compiled files will be here:
 `C:\Users\<USERNAME>\Documents\My Games\KillingFloor2\KFGame\Unpublished\BrewedPC\Script\`

 # Testing
-You can check your build using the `make.sh` script.
-Open git-bash in the source folder and run the script:
+Open git-bash in the source folder and run command:
-`./make.sh --test`
+`./tools/builder -t`
+(or `./tools/builder -ct` if you haven't compiled the mutator yet)

-On first launch, the script will create `testing.ini` file and launch the game with the settings from it.
-Edit this file if you need to test the mutator with different parameters.
+A local single-user test will be launched with parameters from `test.cfg` (edit this file if you want to test mutator with different parameters).

 # Bug reports
 If you find a bug, go to the [issue page](https://github.com/GenZmeY/KF2-StartWave/issues) and check if there is a description of your bug.
 If not, create a new issue.